 Singlemode fiber optic features a core diameter of nominally 9 µm, whereas multi-mode fiber often features a 62.5-µm or 50-µm core diameter.
 The small core, coupled with a single light wave, eradicates any distortion caused by overlapping light pulses, offering minimal signal attenuation plus the highest transmission speed.
 In contrast, multimode fiber provides users with high bandwidth at high speeds across moderate distances.

 It is not advisable to mix and match fibers.
-If you try to connect a single-mode fiber with multimode fiber, it may result in a 20-dB loss, which is 99% of the total power.
+If you try to connect a single-mode fiber with a multimode fiber, it may result in a 20-dB loss, which is 99% of the total power.